 An experienced criminal practitioner whose practice principally concerns serious and large-scale organised crime.
 He is a Crown Prosecution Service (CPS) Grade 4 prosecutor and is on the CPS rape and serious sexual offences list.

-Dominic is ranked in Chambers and Partners, as a leading individual in crime at the London Bar.
+Dominic is ranked in Chambers and Partners and the Legal 500 as a leading individual in crime at the London Bar.

 Seminars and lectures

 Dominic has lectured to solicitors and fellow members of the Bar on various subjects including the Bribery Act 2010 and disclosure.